Corruptthreat/cloud_haiku/_haikus/  Corruptthreat.md

 ---

 Threat is beyond us<br>
-Knowing nothing , sitting relaxed<br>
+Knowing nothing , We all know where we came from<br>
-Nature will strike back, I warn you!<br>
+Nature will strike back, Let's Change the Future<br>